snipercup/wip-ai-dungeon-mods/README.md

   * They cannot currently contain spaces and are case-sensitive.
   * It is generally a good idea to capitalize the first letter to make it more obvious its a tag.
   * Tags can be thought of bringing a named concept into context.
-    * In the example, the concepts of the character Taleir, the vulpine race, and the female sex would be brought into context.
+    * In the example, if this entry were associated with any text, the concepts of the character Taleir, the vulpine race, and the female sex would be brought into context.
-    * If another entry wants to provide more information about something in context, it would use a relation to match the tag(s) identifying those concepts, IE: `:Fox; :Female` would attempt to match female foxes.
+    * If another entry wants to provide more information about something in context, it would use a relation to match the tag(s) identifying those concepts, IE: `(:Fox; :Female)` would attempt to match female foxes.
 * The `(adventurer; rogue)` portion are the matchers, two keywords in this case.
   * Keywords are not case-sensitive but tags used by relations are.
   * It is a good practice to keep keywords in all-lowercase to differentiate them from tags in relations.